achang17/One-Touch-Tracking/README.md

 # Data Standards

-Shipping Data object saved from API response is referred to in scripts as `shippingData`, and only the shipping part of returned data is saved. `data` is used to refer to the entire response object, and the whole response is not saved because the other half (called "response") does not appear to be useful.
-If it is determined to be useful, it may be saved as well.
+After obtaining data from the UPS API, it is reduced to what we need and saved in the extension's storage in Chrome.
+In the code, both before and after it is reduced from its original size (the before period is short) it is referred to as `shippingData`.

+`packageName` always refers to the name of the package and `trackNum` refers to the tracking number.
+Self explanatory.

 # Scripts

 * [testlog.js](./scripts/testlog.js) contains logging functions for testing.
+* [domutils.js](./scripts/domutils.js) contains functions to help insert things into DOM.
 * [datautils.js](./scripts/datautils.js) is used by all scripts and contains functions for accessing and using the data provided by the UPS API.
+* [packagelist.js](./scripts/packagescripts.js) contains functions for managing the list of packages in both the DOM and storage.
-* [popup.js](./scripts/popup.js) is the primary script that drives the popup and contains the event listener for things that determine action
+* [popup.js](./scripts/popup.js) is the primary script that drives the popup and contains the event listener for buttons in the main view.

 # Adding Packages